ajuna-network/Ajuna.Automation.DOT4G/README.md

 You can fire up two or more bots that play against each other.

+A video of how it works can be found [here](https://www.loom.com/share/f3afe398aeac4a0ab239a122ea94d0a0).

 If you want to try it out, here is what you will need the following:

 ### Setting up the Ajuna Node and the Trusted Execution Environment